 After 1 second, the screen will count down from 5.
 Each decrement of the counter corresponds to a frame received from the Plantower air particle sensor.
 The Airnote will report a sensor error if it does not receive 5 frames within 30 seconds, but it typically takes less than 5 seconds.

-Once all the tests have passed, the following screen will display for 2 seconds, after which the Airnote will enter its normal operational mode.
+Finally, the word "Go" is displayed to indicate that all tests have passed, and the Airnote will then enter its normal operational mode.

 If a failure occurs at any of the above test steps (except for the visual display check in Step 2), an error code will be displayed for 60 seconds.
 If this occurs, please press the blue Talk To Us button above for assistance.